www.cpcalive.com

 |input,"FILENAME.HEX"

-In this case, the file "file.hex" is loaded with the standard Cpc configuration memory.
+"FILENAME.HEX" is loaded with the standard Cpc configuration memory.

 notes: